Laie Hawaii 1919

 Any other sources outside these two tend to be “friend of a friend” or “met someone who met” leaving these two stories the only valid sources to pull from.
 It is difficult to prove or disprove the veracity of either of these stories, leaving the veracity of this story up in the air.[42]Cummings, Casey, “Talk Faves”, HolyFetch.com – the Mormon Urban Legends Website

 In the 1980s historian Lance D. Chase wrote a paper in which he attempted to prove the account true, and was unable to do so in any conclusive way.
-At almost the exact same time, historian Kenneth Baldrige also wrote a paper on the story, in which he tried to disprove all the accounts, and was similarly unable to conclusively disprove the story.
-Both note, however, that despite others being up and awake in Laie at the time of the Pearl Harbor attack, no one else saw this attempted bombing run, even those not suffering from a hangover, and living much closer to the temple.[49]Baldridge, Kenneth W. (1988) “In Search of a Tale: A Personal Account (Was there an attempt to bomb the Hawaii Temple or wasn’t there?),” Mormon Pacific Historical Society: Vol. 9, Article 9.
+Another historian Kenneth Baldrige wrote a paper on the story, in which he tried to disprove all the accounts, and was similarly unable to conclusively disprove the story.
+Both note, however, that despite others being up and awake in Laie at the time of the Pearl Harbor attack, no one else saw this attempted bombing run, even those not suffering from a hangover, and living much closer to the temple.[43]Baldridge, Kenneth W. (1988) “In Search of a Tale: A Personal Account (Was there an attempt to bomb the Hawaii Temple or wasn’t there?),” Mormon Pacific Historical Society: Vol. 9, Article 9.
 Available at: https://scholarsarchive.byu.edu/mphs/vol9/iss1/9

 Presidents and Matrons